DiweiZhu/OpenStackClient-CS6620NEU21Fall/README.md

 ### Nova commands migrated

-The commands we have migrated:
+The commands we have migrated (12 in total):
 - server backup create
 - server image create
 - server suspend